*By Cara Giulioni

-Whether turning knobs on music equipment, hooking up sound systems or coding on her computer, Cara Giulioni has been talking to machines as long as she can remember.
-She's currently pursuing a career in Front End Web Development.
+Whether turning knobs on music equipment, hooking up sound systems or coding on her computer, Cara Giulioni has been talking to machines as long as she can remember. *

 The number of jobs that do not incorporate computers or technology in some way or another has dwindled down to just a small sliver of the employment market.